-4. Poetry-Continued
+4. POETRY

-Parts of Books I to VI of Virgil's Æneid.
+Parts of books I to VI of Virgil's Æneid.
 Translation and interpretation, metrical reading, and studies in Roman mythology.
 The personal, national, and religious elements found in the Æneid are traced in relation to the threefold policy of Augustus Cæsar.
 With the reading of the sixth book a careful study is made of Virgil's conception of the hereafter.

-5. Philosophical Treatises

-Cicero's De Senectute and De Amicitia.
-Papers by the students on assigned subjects.

-6. CHRISTIAN LITERATURE
+With assigned readings, an additional hour of credit may be earned.

-Latin Hymns, Augustine's Confessions, and Calvin's Institutes.
-The purpose of this course is to acquaint the students with Latin hymnology and with the life and language of the two great men of the Christian Church, and through their writings in the Latin language to introduce the students to their thought and principles.
-Papers on assigned subjects.
+- 5. Philosophical Treatises Three hours Cicero's De Senectute and De Amicitia.
+Papers by the students on assigned subjects. - 6.
+Christian Literature Three hours Augustine's Confessions and Calvin's Institutes.
+The purpose of this Course is to acquaint the students with the life and language of these two great men of the Christian Church, and from their writings in the Latin language to introduce the students to their thought and principles.
+Papers on assigned subjects. - 7.
+Roman Historians Three hours